jaromilfrossard/website/content/talk/2017-12-05-permuco-permutation-test-for-linear-model.md

 image = ""
 caption = ""

-+++

 #Embed your slides or video here using [shortcodes](https://sourcethemes.com/academic/post/writing-markdown-latex/).
 Further details can easily be added using *Markdown* and $\rm \LaTeX$ math code.

++++

+forthcoming